Research

 Landscape Architecture Solutions to Extreme Heat

-Dr. Daniella Hirschfeld, PhD, Assistant Professor, Department of Landscape Architecture and Environmental Planning, Utah State University
+Dr. Daniella Hirschfeld, ASLA, PhD, Assistant Professor of Climate Adaptation Planning in the Landscape Architecture and Environmental Planning Department, Utah State University

 Landscape Architecture Solutions to Biodiversity Loss